Electric Cars

 2020 Honda JazzThe new 2020 Jazz will be a hybrid for the first timeHonda

-Back again to the sensible side of the Tokyo Motor Show, and Honda revealed its new Jazz, with an all-new look and hybrid power.
-The car doesn't borrow much from its adorable all-electric sibling, the Honda e, but instead takes the current Jazz and smoothes off the edges to create something which looks smart and somewhat futuristic, but also inoffensive.
+Back again to the sensible side of the Tokyo Motor Show, Honda revealed its new Jazz, with an all-new look and hybrid power.
+The car doesn't borrow much from its adorable all-electric sibling, the Honda e, but instead takes the current Jazz and smoothes off the edges to create something that looks smart and somewhat futuristic but also inoffensive.

 Other than saying the car is a hybrid — meaning a petrol engine helped out by a battery pack and electric motor - Honda is keeping quiet on powertrain details for now.
-What we do know, is that the car has Apple CarPlay and Android Auto on its dashboard touch screen, and there's a WiFi hotspot too.
+We do know that the car has Apple CarPlay and Android Auto on its dashboard touchscreen, and there's a WiFi hotspot too.
 Sales are expected to start in mid-2020.

-Separately, Honda also used the show this week to announce that it will electrify its entire range in Europe by 2022, three years earlier than it had originally planned.
+Separately, Honda also used the show this week to announce that it will electrify its entire European range by 2022, three years earlier than originally planned.

 Nissan Ariya